Byte7/Nemesis-TheChatbot/README.md

 Nemesis is a chatbot made using Artificial Intelligence Markup Language(AIML).
 The bot can be customised to cater to any specific requirement of work.

+ 👨‍💻 Chat with Nemesis at the pandorabots playground.🗣

  # Bot Files Description

  ### AIML